aehrc/redcap_pedigree_editor/README.md

  - *Hide Text* - Flag to indicate if the text area associated with the note should be shown.
 The format used to store diagram will likely not make sense to anyone so this option should probably set to true.
+ - *FHIR Format* - Allows the selection of which FHIR format to use.
+This is to allow the legacy FHIR format used for version prior to v0.3 to continue to be used.
+The GA4GH format is recommended.
+This is the system wide setting, there is also a project level FHIR format setting which can be used to override this.
  - *Compress Data* - Specifies how to deal with large diagrams.
 The fhir format returned from the open_pedigree editor will now have a new section called 'Pedigree Diagram' which will contain a DocumentReference which will have an SVG representation of the pedigree diagram.
 This diagram will be used by the redcap plugin to show the pedigree diagram.